Devsh-Graphics-Programming/Nabla/README.md

 Furthermore it has no idea what constitutes a frame, because swap-buffers call happens on a separate thread than all the other API calls. **So use the `IGPUQueue` start/end capture methods!**

-### `ARB_clip_control` is schizophrenic about triangle winding

-Backface culling is done using "pre-flip" coordinates, i.e. the NDC coordinates don't really change until all the culling is complete.

-This means that for a triangle whose vertices are really clockwise when drawn on screen, OpenGL will claim its counterclockwise and vice versa.

-Also RenderDoc will correctly flip the VS_OUT MeshViewer debug view, but will report whatever the GL state is as CCW vs CW.
-So you will have clockwise vertices while iterating through visible triangle's vertices, while the PipelineState->Rasterizer inspector will keep telling you FrontFace is CCW.

 ### RenderDoc flips images for display in the ImageViewer tab on OpenGL captures

 Ctrl+F `localRenderer in https://github.com/baldurk/renderdoc/blob/4103f6a5455b9734e9bf74e254577f5c03188136/renderdoc/core/image_viewer.cpp